shabin5785/Golang_notes/Go_4.md

 prog rammat ic way for one goroutine to stop another, but as we will see later, there are ways to communic ate with a goroutine to request that it stop its elf.

+- when main routine exitsx all other go routines running is stopped or exited abruptly.

+**Channels**

+-If goroutines are the activities of a concur rent Go program, channels are the connections between them.
+A channel is a communic ation mechanism that lets one goroutine send values to another goroutine.
+Each channel is a conduit for values of a par tic ular typ e, cal le d the channel’s element type.
+The typ e of a channel whose elements have typ e int is written chan int.